 Despite the fact that CloudSigma is a March client, it’s clear that competition for in the IaaS marketplace isn’t just between legacy service providers and traditional IaaS cloud providers like Rackspace, Terremark and GoGrid.
 As GigaOm reporter Derrick Harris said in a recent article:

-This post was first published by Juliana Allen on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Juliana Allen on March Communications’ blog, PR Nonsense.